utshomax/postman-docs/src/pages/docs/reports/content-activity-reports.md

 ## Workspaces overview

+You can switch between team and public workspaces with the **Report Type** dropdown menu in the upper right.

 * **Total workspaces** - The total number of workspaces including public, team, personal, and private workspaces.
 * **Workspaces created over time** - The total number of workspaces created by your team in the last six months.
 This might include workspaces that have since been deleted, as long as they were created in the reporting period.
 * **Workspaces by type** - The total numbers of partner, personal, private, public, and team workspaces, and the number of empty workspaces of each type.
 Empty workspaces are workspaces that don't contain any environments, monitors, mocks, collections, or APIs.